joschakrug/joschakrug.github.io/code.md

 ## R packages

 - **[chunkwise](https://github.com/joschakrug/chunkwise):** An R package that contains an optimised C++ routine to read and process large text files in chunks.
 (This comes in useful when you have to deal with a huge `.csv` file of several GB on your mid-tier work notebook, for example.)

+## Data sets

+- **[plz-ags-matching](https://github.com/joschakrug/plz-ags-matching):** A data set that contains a shape file of the boundaries of all PLZ-AGS (postal code--municipality) combinations in Germany and a correspondence between PLZ and AGS identifiers, based on openly available data.